bozy15/recipe-pod/README.md

 ### Media

+- The color palette used for this project can be found [**here**](https://www.shutterstock.com/blog/color-palettes-for-websites).

 #### Images

 ### Code

 - The secret key used in this project was generated using [Random key Gen](https://randomkeygen.com/)
+- The code used for the navigation bar was created using [Materialize](https://materializecss.com/navbar.html) as a base template and then edited to fit the needs of this project.

 #### Educational Credit